bluecometlabs/bluecometlabs.com/pages/privacy.md

 ### Contact Us

 If you have any questions about your privacy and our privacy policy, please feel free to <a href= "mailto:contact@bluecometlabs.com">contact us</a>.

-### Changes to this policy

-Summary of changes:
-- March 22, 2020: First published
-- April 23, 2023: Updated email address